DistributedCOM 10016 Error: What It Means and How to Handle It

 TermMeaning

-Local ActivationWhen Windows allows a program or service to start a COM component on the same machine.
+Local ActivationWhen Windows allows a program or service to start (activate) a COM component on the same machine.

 Why Does the DistributedCOM 10016 Error Occur?